Shell Cordovan. A classic and timeless menswear staple.

 Beautiful, handcrafted footwear made in Spain for generations.
 Although they are technically the youngest company on this list, the family has generations of experience making footwear on the Spanish island of Mallorca dating back to 1866.

-Their shoes and boots have a slightly more elegant lasts, while still maintaining a classic and timeless appearance.
+Their shoes and boots have slightly more elegant lasts while still maintaining a classic and timeless appearance.

 We were fortunate enough to visit Carmina in Spain to explore their collection — they answered all the questions you might have in this video.